groupdocs-assembly/GroupDocs.Assembly-for-.NET/Examples/README.md

 ## How to Run the Examples?

+### Open Solutions in Visual Studio

 The package contains two solutions developed in Visual Studio 2013, one for C# examples and other for Visual Basic examples.
-You can download the ZIP, extract the files and open the solution file in Visual Studio.
+You can download the ZIP, extract the files, go to [Examples](https://github.com/groupdocs-assembly/GroupDocs.Assembly-for-.NET/tree/master/Examples) folder and open the solution file in Visual Studio.
 The solution contains three projects:

 1) GroupDocs.AssemblyExamples
 2) GroupDocs.AssemblyExamples.BusinessLayer
 3) GroupDocs.AssemblyExamples.ProjectEntities

+### Add Missing APIs

-Rebuild the solution which would automatically add missing references of the external libraries in the first two projects mentioned above.
-In case, Visual Studio is unable to automatically add references, please add following references manually:
+Rebuild the solution which would automatically add missing references of the third party APIs in the first two projects mentioned above.
+It is possible that Visual Studio is unable to automatically add third party APIs references due to Visual Studio version differences.
+In this case, please add references of the following APIs manually:

 1) [GroupDocs.Assembly](https://www.nuget.org/packages/GroupDocs.Assembly/)
 2) [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/)